GeorgeBroughton/ServerRules/Rules.md

 - Do not use another user's account to access the community.

 Doing so risks both the person whose account you're using, and your own from being permanently banned.

+## 8. Talking About Bans
+Don't talk about bans anywhere, other than the designated thread for the ban.
+Failure to do so will result in timeout and a ban of your own if you persist.

+In cases where multiple people begin to break this rule over an individual, the length of the ban will be extended by its original timeframe for each continued offence for both the original individual banned, and the people attempting to dispute it.

+### In The Ban Thread
+Don't bring up irrelevant details about a ban.
+See the Temporary Bans section on the policy page for more details.